bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

    }
 ```

-From there the script will post the data to the 'update_account_request_url', and wait for a response.
+From there the script will post the data to the `update_account_request_url`, and wait for a response.
 The email for the associated user will then be updated in Firebase.
 Note that this function is for a user to change their own email, an admin can edit the email with the Web GUI.

 ***
 ### Change User Password
+> Note that there is no verify step here.
+This function will change the password as soon as it is run
 ```
 Firebase.Auth.change_user_password(password)
 ```